Cures for Mental Health Ailments ...

 New research (1997) from McGill University in Montreal has found that men produce 52 percent more serotonin than do women.
 This in-formation seems to explain why more women than men appear to experience a shortage of this critical chemical that modulates moods and so are more likely to suffer from depression and/or eating disorders.

 Until the U.S. Food and Drug Administration prohibited the manufacture and sale of tryptophan in the United States in the fall of 1989, we used it for ten years at HRC without any ill effects.
 This amino acid has also been widely used in England and Canada.
-In 1989, however, a number of deaths and illnesses in the United States were traced to batches of tryptophan manufactured in Japan.
+In 1989, however, a number of deaths and illnesses in the United States were traced to batches of (GMO) manufactured tryptophan in Japan.
 In response, the FDA removed tryptophan from the U.S. market.
-The FDA has finally allowed this essential amino acid to be restored to baby food and also has made it available by prescription only.
+The FDA finally allowed this essential amino acid to be restored to baby food and also has made it available by prescription only.
 Unfortunately, the price of it has now quadrupled.

 Tryptophan is now available at Bio-Recovery